 We want to improve our market position by receiving interesting and important work across a range of fields.
 We want to educate and mentor our junior barristers to progress their careers and encourage more of our members to become QCs.

-We have recently had 2 silks appointed (Kevin Dent Q.C. and Edmund Burge Q.C.) and Serena Gates has just won the Halsbury Rule of Law Award at the Lexis Nexis 2019 awards, for her remarkable and fascinating work abroad.
+We have recently had 2 silks appointed (Kevin Dent Q.C. and Edmund Burge Q.C.).
 We strive for a collegiate atmosphere that encourages our juniors to achieve recognition in the same manner as their more senior colleagues.
 We want to inspire the next generation for the benefit of the Bar in general and 5SAH in particular.